Financial-Times/cmdb.js/README.md

 ```
 You can also create/update and delete items, using `putItem` and `deleteItem` in a similar fashion.

-### Getting a list of contacts
+### Getting a list of systems
-To get a list of all the contacts currently listed in CMDB, pass the type 'contact' into `getAllItems`:
+To get a list of all the systems currently listed in CMDB, pass the type 'system' into `getAllItems`:
 ```
-cmdb.getAllItems(null, 'contact').then(function (body) {
+cmdb.getAllItems(null, 'systems').then(function (body) {
     body.forEach(function (contact) {
         console.log(contact);
     });
 });
 ```

+**Beware, calls to getAllItems can attempt to return a large amount of data** - and therefore timeout.
+A better approach is to refine your request to focus on the actual data you require.
+For example:
+* restrict the output by a search criteria
+* reduce the set of fields being returned
+* only return a page of data
+* all the above!

+See the **Function Reference** below for more details on these targeted requests.

 ### Integrating with s3o-middleware
 If changes made by your system are triggered by another user or system, it is recommended that the upstream user is sent to the CMDB using the [FT-Forwarded-Auth](https://docs.google.com/document/d/1ecw40CoWSOHFhq8xco5jyq5tBfdqWzH3BXiMCTKVkLw/edit#) header.
 This allows for fine-grained reports to be created centrally, which may be necessary in the event of a security incident.